 Something similar goes for developing empathy.
 Empathy is described more as a competence, a skillset.

-The definition of Empathy: The ability to understand and share the feelings of another
+Empathy: The ability to understand and share the feelings of another

 Like I said before, this is not for everyone.
 Some designers will have no problem developing their empathy skills, others will take a lifetime to truly develop the ability to understand someone else’s feelings.
 It’s quite handy if you can, but I feel it is not a prerequisite for being a great designer.
 You can as a designer be very successful if the team you’re working in has enough people that have great empathy skills and they get a chance to go out there and gain empathy with users and customers.
 It’s great if it can be you as there is quicker understanding, but some business contexts don’t always allow for that.
 In any case, bring back those deep user insights to help inform the design.
 That is quite a reasonable approach.